musa-509-fall-2021/assignment-02-postgis-analytics/README.md

 8. With a query, find out how many census block groups Penn's main campus fully contains.
 Discuss which dataset you chose for defining Penn's campus.

   **Answer:** 44

+  **Discussion:** The PWD parcels dataset lists the owners of record for each of the parcels.
+The relevant owner for defining Penn's campus is The Trustees of the University of Pennsylvania (abbreviated in the dataset as "TRUSTEES OF THE UNIVERSIT."
+Penn's campus could thus be defined by filtering the PWD parcels dataset to return only those parcels owned by the Trustees.

   **Structure (should be a single value):**
   ```sql